 A Minor Injury Unit Service is available at Cannock Chase Hospital.

-Accident & Emergency (A&E) services are also available at:
+Accident and Emergency services are also available at:

 - New Cross Hospital, Wolverhampton, telephone 01902 307999.